 FOL gladly accepts donations.
 Our operating expenses are covered by members’ annual dues and some fundraising activities, so any extra donations are used entirely to support projects in Lesotho.
-The specific projects funded change over time depending on the
+The specific projects funded change over time, depending on the requests we receive.

 FOL supports the following types of projects: